iamdhakrey/Sudoko/README.md

 cargo install sudoko-tui
 ```

-For WebAssembly projects, use `sudoko-wasm` with wasm-pack.
+For WebAssembly projects, use the core library with WASM features enabled.

 ## Features